anushkas3377/VIRTUAL_GARDENING_SCHOOL/README.md

-# Virtual_Gardening_School
+# Sport_Team_Managemant

-Welcome to your first Azle project!
 This example project will help you to deploy your first canister (application) to the Internet Computer (IC) decentralized cloud.

-It is a simple getter/setter canister.
+"Sports Team Management" app enables coaches to efficiently handle sports teams, creating, reading, updating, and deleting team and players.
+Additional features include performance tracking and reporting for better team management.

 You can always refer to [The Azle Book](https://demergent-labs.github.io/azle/) for more in-depth documentation.

 `dfx` is the tool you will use to interact with the IC locally and on mainnet.
 If you don't already have it installed: